rchakra3/DevOps-M2/README.md

 ### Steps taken

 - ***The ability to run unit tests, measure coverage, and report the results:***
-    - We used a Jenkins plugin called Cobertura to run unit tests and create an XML file with the coverage report.
+    - We used maven to run the unit tests and a plugin called Cobertura to measure the code coverage and create an XML file with the coverage report.

 - ***The ability to improve testing coverage using one of the techniques covered in class: constraint-based test generation, fuzzing, etc. You can use an existing tool or implement your own approach:***
     - For this part, we used a test generation tool called Randoop.
 It uses a fuzzing technique to generate test cases.